nezvevik/Transformers-for-Bayesian-statistics/background/pfn-gp.md

 # Relation between PFN and GP

 The PFN is supposed to approximate the GP inference.
-Let's decompose both tools and math the similar mechanism.
+Let's decompose both tools and match similar mechanisms.

 ### 1. The Gaussian Process Perspective
 To understand the approximation, we look at how a GP predicts the value for a new query point $x_*$ given a set of support points (context) $X = \{x_1, \dots, x_n\}$ and observed values $y$.